microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 | back-end | Routes | The back-end needs to have routes defined that will direct traffic to local resources. |

 ## front-end
 The front-end is the proxy that will be called by clients to be able to access resources via the back-end proxy.
-It will route traffic over a tunnel created using a WS connection from the back-end proxy.
+It will route traffic over a tunnel created using a WSS connection from the back-end proxy.
 YARP needs a mechanism to know which requests will be routed via the tunnel.
 This will be achived by extending the existing cluster concept in YARP - The request to create a tunnel will specify the name of a cluster.
 Once the tunnel is established, it will be treated as a dynmamically created destination for the named cluster.
 Routes will not need to be changed, they will point at the cluster, and the tunnels will be used in the same way as destinations.

 Tunnel services must be enabled by the proxy server: